johnpaulbalagolan/lr-wiki/Home.md

 * [PlugFest2 Virtual Machine](https://github.com/LearningRegistry/LearningRegistry/wiki/PlugFest2-Virtual-Machine) - Jim distributed LR Virtual Machines at the PlugFest2 event loaded with an LR node instance and various tools.

+* [Node Setup FAQ](https://github.com/LearningRegistry/LearningRegistry/wiki/Node-Setup-FAQ) - Frequently Asked Questions when setting up or running a node.

+## Node Customization and Maintenance

+* [Data Services](http://learningregistry.github.com/LearningRegistry/data-services/) - A design pattern to help you quickly develop a solution to extract relevant data from your Learning Registry Node.

 * [Upgrading a Node](https://github.com/LearningRegistry/LearningRegistry/wiki/Upgrading-a-Node) - Instructions for upgrading a node to the latest release.

-* [Node Setup FAQ](https://github.com/LearningRegistry/LearningRegistry/wiki/Node-Setup-FAQ) - Frequently Asked Questions when setting up or running a node.

 ## Get Involved